3 top tips for getting the best out of your recruitment agency as a contractor

 - They know you, your skill set, background, rates etc. meaning there is less back and forth.

-- When approaching the market, they are able to sell you in the strongest possible light as they can give feedback on your most recent assignment and explain why they are choosing to represent you again.
+- When approaching the market, they are able to sell you in the strongest possible light as they can give feedback on your most recent contracting jobs and explain why they are choosing to represent you again.

 - They can help manage your departure from your current contract, especially if this is premature, to ensure you have the best possible relationship with your current client.